MBBS vs BDS - Which is better Career Option BDS or MBBS

 4. Who regulates MBBS and BDS education in India?

-The Medical Council of India (MCI) regulates the MBBS education, whereas the curriculum of BDS is being regulated by the Dental Council of India.
+The National Medical Commission (NMC) regulates the MBBS education, whereas the curriculum of BDS is being regulated by the Dental Council of India.

 Articles